 Overview

-Firmware bugs are a four-way join: the code, the chip, the schematic, and what the board is actually doing right now.
-A generic AI tool sees one of those at a time.
-Embedder treats debugging as a primary workflow — sees all four — and uses them together to find the line that's wrong instead of the line that looks wrong.
+A firmware bug is a four-way join across the code, the chip, the schematic, and whatever the board is doing at this exact moment.
+Most generic AI tools only ever see one of those at a time.
+Embedder treats debugging as a first-class workflow: it holds all four together and drives the test equipment itself to find the line that's actually wrong, not the line that merely looks wrong.

 Why firmware RCA is hard

-Software RCA usually ends with a stack trace and a logical bug.
-Firmware RCA can end with a timing violation, an undocumented errata on the MCU, a race condition between two peripherals, a missing pull-up, or an electrical fault that only happens under load.
-The symptom is in the code, the root cause is not.
-You can't find it without seeing all the layers.
+Software root-cause analysis usually bottoms out at a stack trace and a logical bug.
+Firmware RCA can bottom out somewhere far less convenient: a timing violation, an undocumented MCU errata, two peripherals racing each other, a missing pull-up, an electrical fault that shows up only under load.
+The symptom lives in the code.
+The root cause frequently doesn't, and you won't find it unless you can see every layer at once.

 What Embedder ingests

-- Serial output — boot logs, application traces, hard-fault dumps via the integrated terminal.
+- Serial output.
+Boot logs, application traces, and hard-fault dumps through the integrated terminal.

-- GDB state — registers, memory, stack frames, breakpoints — through J-Link, ST-Link, or OpenOCD.
+- GDB state.
+Registers, memory, stack frames, and breakpoints over J-Link, ST-Link, or OpenOCD.

-- Core dumps — post-mortem analysis with the agent walking call stacks for you.
+- Core dumps.
+Post-mortem analysis, with the agent walking the call stacks for you.

-- Logic analyzer captures — Saleae and Digilent natively; exported files from anything else.
-Watch what the bus actually said, not what the driver thinks it said.
+- Logic analyzer captures.
+Saleae and Digilent natively, plus exported files from anything else, so you see what the bus actually said rather than what the driver assumed.

-- Power traces — Nordic PPK and Joulescope to catch unexpected wake events, current spikes, sleep-mode bugs.
+- Power traces.
+Nordic PPK and Joulescope, to catch unexpected wake events, current spikes, and sleep-mode bugs.

-- The codebase, schematic, datasheet, and errata — joined to all of the above.
+- The codebase, schematic, datasheet, and errata, joined to everything above.

 Workflow

-- Paste a fault, log, or failing test — or point the agent at a board exhibiting the issue.
+- Paste a fault, log, or failing test, or point the agent at a board showing the issue.

-- Agent reproduces it on the connected board or replays a recorded capture.
+- The agent reproduces it on the connected board or replays a recorded capture.

-- Agent narrows scope across code, datasheet, errata, schematic, and live board state.
+- It narrows scope across code, datasheet, errata, schematic, and live board state.

-- Proposes a root cause with evidence — “the I²C bus is hung because peripheral X is holding SDA low after a clock stretch the driver doesn't handle (datasheet §17.3.2, errata note 4)” — and a candidate fix.
+- It proposes a root cause with evidence (“the I²C bus is hung because peripheral X holds SDA low after a clock stretch the driver doesn't handle, datasheet §17.3.2, errata note 4”) and a candidate fix.

-- You review, accept, and the fix lands as a PR with the trace and citations attached.
+- You review and accept, and the fix lands as a PR with the trace and citations attached.

 Field bugs and customer reproductions

-The hardest bugs are the ones that only happen on a customer's unit.
-When a customer sends a log or a returned unit, the agent can replay the sequence against a unit in your lab and walk backwards from the symptom to the cause, using whatever instruments are wired up.
-Sessions can be attached to support tickets so the next engineer who picks it up doesn't start from zero.
+The worst bugs are the ones that only ever happen on a customer's unit.
+When a customer ships back a log or the unit itself, the agent replays the sequence against a board in your lab and works backwards from the symptom to the cause with whatever instruments happen to be wired up.
+Sessions attach to support tickets, so the next engineer who inherits the ticket doesn't start from zero.

 Hallucination detection

-The reason debugging matters as a flagship workflow is that it's where generic AI fails most expensively.
-A wrong register write at code-generation time is a wasted hour.
-A wrong root-cause hypothesis during a field-failure investigation is a wasted week and possibly a recall.
-Embedder grounds every claim in the evidence it can actually show you — the datasheet section, the bus capture, the GDB register dump.
-When it doesn't have evidence, it says so.
+Debugging earns its place as a flagship workflow because it's where generic AI fails most expensively.
+A wrong register write at code-generation time costs you an hour.
+A wrong root-cause hypothesis halfway through a field-failure investigation costs a week, maybe a recall.
+So Embedder grounds every claim in evidence it can put in front of you, the datasheet section, the bus capture, the GDB register dump.
+When it has no evidence, it tells you so rather than guessing.

 Who it's for

-- Teams shipping firmware to customers — every saved field debug compounds.
+- Teams shipping firmware to customers, where every saved field debug compounds.

-- Senior firmware engineers who carry the “hard bug” load and don't want to.
+- Senior firmware engineers who carry the hard-bug load and would rather not.

-- Regulated programs needing audit-trail RCA reports tied back to source documentation.
+- Regulated programs that need audit-trail RCA reports tied back to source documentation.

 Getting started

-Bring a hard bug.
+Bring your worst open bug.
 We'll show you what the agent does with it.
 Talk to an engineer.